This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

 The electronics industry’s dominant sub-sector is the manufacturing of electrical machinery and apparatuses, followed by telecommunication equipment and medical, precision, and optical instruments.
 While the sector is dominated by small local companies, there are also several subsidiaries of international corporations, including from the United States, which are mostly oriented towards subcontracting for exports.
 Nearly 84 percent of electronics production is exported.
 Estonia’s main export partners in electronics are Sweden, Finland, Germany, and the United States.
-Electrical components and equipment is the biggest export and import article in Estonia-U.S. bilateral trade.
+The biggest export and import article in Estonia-U.S. bilateral trade is electrical components and equipment.
 Estonia has several near-shoring activities, mainly from Scandinavia, due to Estonia’s favorable geographical location, relatively cost-efficient labor compared to Scandinavian countries, and ease of doing business.

 Leading Sub-Sectors